GeoMOER/moer-bsc-project-seminar-upscaling/docs/units/_unit07/unit07-07_model_predictions .md

 header:
   image: "/assets/images/teaser/unit7.jpg"
-  caption: 'Image: [**WHC UNESCO**](https://whc.unesco.org/en/list/403/)' toc : true
+  caption: 'Image: [**WHC UNESCO**](https://whc.unesco.org/en/list/403/)'
+  toc: true
 ---

 <img src="predictions.png" width="1500" height="500" align="centre" vspace="10" hspace="20">
-Source : Netra Bhandari
+Source: Netra Bhandari

 In this section of the upscaling workflow, we carry out our last step, i.e., area-wide predictions.
 For this we follow two steps
 * Generating a set of remote sensing proxy predictors - cropped to the area you want to upscale to, and